Superyacht Deckhand – Package Course

 Our Superyacht Interior Crew & Deckhand Package course is the ultimate package and will provide you with all the theoretical and practical skills necessary to excel in a dual role.
 This combined package course enhances your employment opportunities and gives you the confidence to be employed in any entry level role onboard a Superyacht.

-Other useful qualifications, like SCUBA diving, IT skills, photography, welding, carpentry, metal working, will improve your Superyacht Crew Job prospects and make you a more valuable crew member.
+Other useful qualifications, like SCUBA diving, videography, photography, carpentry, strong swimming skills, watersport skills, will improve your Superyacht Crew Job prospects and make you a more valuable crew member.
 Outstanding physical endurance, athletic skills, and a pleasant disposition are important for a career aboard Superyachts.

 Program For The STCW95+10 Course